rsvim/rsvim.github.io/docs/manual/configuration/create_plugin.md

 ```

 This is optional, it indicates your plugin's declaration types, this is useful if your plugin is a dependency for other plugins.

+### `@rsvim/types`

+Once start writing code, you will soon find that your typescript LSP doesn't work, e.g. it cannot provide any code-completion or lint information for you.
+This is because typescript doesn't know Rsvim runtime yet.

+So Rsvim also provides type declarations for itself, e.g. the [`@rsvim/types`](https://www.npmjs.com/package/@rsvim/types) npm package.